 Will insurance brokers survive in the long run?

-During my time in London I have met hundreds of insurance brokers, investors and innovators in FinTech, and the surrounding, wider insurance industry.
+During my time in London I have met hundreds of investors and innovators in FinTech, and the surrounding, wider insurance industry.
 The question that I have been obliged to answer most is:

 “Is Insly building and selling technology to a dying industry?”